-Celyad Oncology’s shRNA technology allows for the modulation of gene expression in our CAR T constructs without the need for gene-editing.
-We are currently engineering T-cells with specific desired features, including the inhibition of alloreactivity, increased persistence and enhanced antitumor activity or potentially improved tolerability.
-We have also validated the utility of our shRNA platform with our next-generation NKG2D receptor CAR T clinical candidate, CYAD-02, which incorporates a single shRNA hairpin targeting the NKG2D ligands MICA/MICB within the construct, and our BCMA-targeting CAR T-cell candidate, CYAD-211, incorporates a single shRNA hairpin targeting the CD3ζ component of the TCR complex.
+Celyad Oncology’s shRNA technology allows for the modulation of gene expression in our CAR constructs without the need for gene-editing.
+We are currently engineering T-cells with specific desired features, including the reduced alloreactivity, increased persistence and enhanced anti-tumor activity or potentially improved tolerability.
+We have validated the utility, versatility and safety of our shRNA platform through our clinical pipeline candidates.
+Our next-generation NKG2D-based CAR T-cell clinical candidate, CYAD-02, incorporates a single shRNA hairpin targeting the NKG2D ligands MICA/MICB within the construct, and our BCMA-targeting CAR T-cell candidate, CYAD-211, incorporates a single shRNA hairpin targeting the CD3ζ component of the TCR complex.

-Innovative technology built for allogeneic CAR T
+Innovative multiplexing technology goes beyond allogeneic CAR T-cell therapy